 Understanding Japanese Onomatopoeia

-You may be asking yourself, “Well, how many Japanese onomatopoeiae are there anyway?”
+You may ask yourself, “Well, how many Japanese onomatopoeiae are there anyway?”
 The reality may surprise you; there are over one thousand Japanese onomatopoeic expressions!
 That’s three times more than in English!

 That’s a somewhat refreshing fact, as Japanese has a reputation for being quite a vague and under-descriptive language.
 The overt use of this sound symbolism and words perfectly adds color and visuals to an otherwise gray language.
 These words have made their mark on the Japanese language, and we’ll discover in exactly which ways as we continue along.